 Sweet Joe Pye Weed Eutrochium Purpureum

-Unlike the familiar Joe Pye weed found in wet ditches, this species does fine in medium soil with moderate moisture.
+Unlike the familiar Joe Pye weed found in wet ditches, this species does fine in medium soil with moderate moisture, and it’s fine in the shade.
 Its statuesque (5-6 feet tall) flowers are not just gorgeous, they are butterfly magnets.
 And seed-eating birds gobble them up in the fall.

 Lance-leaf coreopsis is the workhorse of the summer garden, throwing an exuberant display of flowers when it seems like every other plant has thrown in the towel.
 Dead-head to keep the show going on, and on, and on.
 As you would expect, lance-leaf coreopsis is not fussy.
 It just likes lots of sun and not too much water.